TUSIDENG/ollama-search-agent/TECHNICAL_OVERVIEW.md

 ## 1. Project Goal & Vision

 The primary goal of this project is to create a modular and extensible search agent in Python that leverages Large Language Models (LLMs) to provide intelligent search capabilities.
-The agent is designed to:
+The agent now uses LangChain for advanced agent orchestration and tool usage, providing:

+- **Advanced Agent Capabilities**: ReAct prompting with tool usage for intelligent search decisions
+- **LangChain Integration**: Professional agent framework with proper LLM compatibility
 - **Understand complex user queries** through LLM-powered analysis
 - **Formulate effective search strategies** by generating relevant keywords and sub-queries
 - **Synthesize information** from multiple search results into coherent, comprehensive answers